-Outpatient Clinics
+- Outpatient clinics

-Expected Frequency: Attend weekly
+- Expected Frequency: A minimum of 8 clinics per 3 month rotation (in specialties with an outpatient commitment)

-Ward rounds
+- Ward rounds

-Expected Frequency: At least two per week
+- Expected Frequency: At least two per week

-Post-call ward rounds
+- Post-call ward rounds

-Expected Frequency: At least four per month
+- Expected Frequency: At least four per month

-On call experience

-Required record: How often a trainee is on call, the type of call and the average number of patients seen on call.
+- On call experience - Required record: How often a Trainee is on call, the type of call and the average number of patients seen on call.

-All are recorded on the Clinical Activities form in ePortfolio.
+All these activities can be recorded using the Clinical Activities form in ePortfolio.
 This form should be completed for each activity and at each post.
 A separate form should be completed for each type of outpatient clinic attended during a post.
 Ward Rounds and Post-call ward rounds are listed together, a separate form is submitted for each.
-If the trainee has not completed an activity during the post they should submit a form reflecting this with a count of zero.
+If the Trainee has not completed an activity during the post they should submit a form reflecting this with a count of zero.

 Attendance will be discussed at the end of each post and experience evaluated.
-The trainee should regularly attend the training opportunities that are available to them and trainers will determine if the trainee has done so to a satisfactory level.
-It is expected that trainees may miss some weeks due to leave, course requirements etc., approximately 80% attendance is expected at listed activities although this will vary by training site.
+The Trainee should regularly attend the training opportunities that are available to them and Trainers will determine if the Trainee has done so to a satisfactory level.
+It is expected that Trainees may miss some weeks due to leave, course requirements etc., approximately 80% attendance is expected at listed activities although this will vary by training site.